thoughtspot/thoughtspot.github.io/_admin/data_modeling/data_modeling_settings.md

 last_updated: tbd
 summary: "blerg"
 sidebar: mydoc_sidebar
+permalink: /:collection/:path.html
 ---

 You can change these settings in two ways, both of which have change the model.
-If you want to make a few small changes, you should [make them in the ThoughtSpot application ](/pages/admin/data_modeling/model_data_in_UI.html) if you want to make many changes [you should edit the modelling file](/pages/admin/data_modeling/edit_model_file.html#).
+If you want to make a few small changes, you should [make them in the ThoughtSpot application ](/admin/data_modeling/model_data_in_UI.html) if you want to make many changes [you should edit the modelling file](/admin/data_modeling/edit_model_file.html#).
 Whether you are changing data modeling settings using the modeling file or the Web interface, the settings and their accepted values are the same.

 ## Modeling settings